Amelia International Conservation Studies

 You will be graded on the correct number and type of sketches for your structure (plans, elevations, details, etc.), completeness, and quality of draftsmanship.

 Work will be evaluated holistically according to the course assignments.
-Attendance, active participation in class discussions, and general conduct will also be considered in grading.
+Attendance, active participation in class discussions, and general conduct will also be taken into account in the grading process.
 Since students often present varied previous education and experience, this, too, will be taken into consideration.
 Ultimately, a student’s grade reflects how well he or she has fulfilled the requirements of this syllabus.

 Grading scale: